westpa/westpa/README.rst

 Getting started
 ---------------

-High-level tutorials of how to use the WESTPA software can be found here_ Further, all WESTPA command-line tools (located in ``westpa/bin``) provide detailed help when given the -h/--help option.
+High-level tutorials of how to use the WESTPA software can be found here_.
+Further, all WESTPA command-line tools (located in ``westpa/bin``) provide detailed help when given the -h/--help option.